Diet food for dogs and cats

 Bladder and urinary tract

 Many dogs and cats have symptoms of the lower urinary tract.
 This can be a true bladder infection, but also for example bladder stones and bladder grit.
 Various diet food has been developed that can help dissolve and prevent bladder grit and stones and help to keep the bladder environment healthy.
-A specific diet for dogs and cats with urinary tract problems is Royal Canin Urinary.
+An example of such a diet food is the Vetality Urinary – Cat Food.

 Recovery after exercise and disease